-What is an appropriate training budget for a Professional Services firm?
+What is an appropriate training budget for a modern organisation?
 It’s a bit like asking how long a piece of string is?
-At every annual budget planning session at Professional Services firms, there is no doubt the annual argument over the training budget.
+At every annual budget planning session there is no doubt the annual argument over the training budget.

 Many times that argument is settled from a bottom-up approach.
 There is a discussion about the possible training requirements over the next 12 months, estimates of training costs and then the sum total of those costs to form a budget.
 However, if the possible training requirements are not well defined, this training budget often ends up being very small.
 Thus a bad cycle begins – the previous year’s small training budget does not create an atmosphere which inspires training and so the next year’s possible training requirements are not given much thought…which leads to yet another small training budget.